pydantic/pydantic/docs/usage/settings.md

         env_file = '.env'
 ```

-#### 2. instantiating a `BaseSettings` derived class with the `_env_file` keyword argument
+2. instantiating a `BaseSettings` derived class with the `_env_file` keyword argument

 ```
 settings = Settings(_env_file='env/prod.env')
 ```

 In either case, the value of the passed argument can be any valid path or filename, either absolute or relative to the current working directory.
-From there, Pydantic will handle everything for you by loading in your variables and validating them.
+From there, *pydantic* will handle everything for you by loading in your variables and validating them.

 Please be aware that passing a file path via the `_env_file` keyword argument on instantiation (method 2) will override the value (if any) set on the `Config` class.
 If the above snippets were used in conjunction, `prod.env` would be loaded while `.env` would be ignored.